-Don't plant against a hot southeast or west oriented walls, these clematis prefer a partially shaded location.
-Many cultivars such as "Dr. Ruppel" and "Nelly Moser" even need full shade.
-The location must be wind protected and the stem foot shaded.
-The soil should be fresh and drained - standing water must be avoided at all costs!
-The planting distance between clematis should be between 0.5 and 1.5 meters.
-When planting, position the roots at 10 cm below the surface.
-Choose pot that is at least 12 litres.
-In the overview you can select between available varieties and prices.
+These clematis do not like hot southeast or west oriented walls, and need a partially shaded location.
+Many cultivars, such as "Dr. Ruppel" and "Nelly Moser," need full shade.
+The location must be wind protected and the stem base shaded.
+The soil should be fresh and well-drained -- standing water should be avoided at all costs!
+The planting distance is between 0.5 and 1.5 metres.
+When planting, position the roots 10 cm below the surface.
+If potting your clematis, choose a pot size at least 12 litres.
+For available varieties/prices, see the overview.

-Clematis are frost-resistant and perennial leaf-stalk twiners, with medium to weak growth strength.
-The leaves develop from May to October, the foliage is not very dense.
-Growth height is anywhere between 2 to 4 meters.
+Clematis are frost-resistant, perennial leaf-stalk twiners, with weak to medium growth strength.
+Foliage develops from May to October and is not very dense.
+Growth height between 2 and 4 metres.
 Flowers open in May / June.
-If the flowers are consistently cut off and the soil is fertilized, there might be a second flowering in August / September.
+If the flowers are consistently cut off and the soil is fertilised, there might be a second flowering in August / September.
 There are beautiful seeds in autumn, but the old leaves don't really fall off by themselves and need to be cut.
-Cut all shoots at half lenght at the end of the year.
+Cut all shoots to half length at the end of the year.

 Large-flowered clematis hybrids are prone to mildew and clematis wilt.
 Mildew can be prevented by choosing healthy cultivars and a good planting spot.
-Proper watering is crucial: the leaves should never get wet just as with tomatoes.
-On the dreaded clematis wilt: all varieties that will flower multiple times and those that flower early are more vulnerable as late summer bloomers such as "Ernest Markham".
+Proper watering is crucial: the leaves should never get wet (just as with tomatoes).
+As to the dreaded clematis wilt-- all varieties that will flower multiple times and those that flower early are more vulnerable than late summer bloomers, such as the "Ernest Markham."

-Grid pattern with narrow meshes from 20 to 30 cm.
-There should be more vertical lines, so that the mesh is shaped in standing rectangles instead of squares.
-There is a table of suitable rope systems at the bottom of the page.
-Our wire rope trellis design 5050 with steel rods is a good choice, in the simple and light versions or in the medium range for optimal deployment.
+A close-meshed arrangement with grid 'squares' 20 to 30 cm is optimal.
+Vertical axes/ropes should dominate so that the mesh is shaped in 'standing rectangles' rather that squares.
+See the table of suitable rope systems at the bottom of the page.
+Our wire rope trellis design 5050 with steel rods is a good choice-- in the easy or light version or with a medium version for optimal development of the plant.
 Heavy / massive designs are further away from the wall and can be chosen if the risk of mildew is high.